jcwang587/xdatbus/README.md

 conda install --channel xdatbus xdatbus
 ```

-If you plan to use PLUMED to analyze biased MD sampling results, you can also install the Conda version of PLUMED together:
+If you plan to use PLUMED to analyze biased MD sampling results, you can also install the conda version of PLUMED together:
 ```bash
 conda install -c xdatbus -c conda-forge xdatbus plumed
 ```